Applying for VA Disability Benefits

 What is the ”Intent to File” process?

-The VA will no longer use the Informal Claim.
-Heretofore it will use language with a concept called “Intent to File”.
+The VA no longer uses the Informal Claim; it now uses a concept called “Intent to File.”
 The new Intent to File is VA Form (VAF) 21-0966.
-The Intent to File acts as a “placeholder”.
-It will preserve the effective date for claims filed within one year of the Intent to File.
-There are, however, some very important details about how to use this new legal instrument that are crucial to understanding how this “placeholder” functions.
-This is especially true when a veteran intends to file multiple claims after VA receives the 21-0966.
-The details and full text of the Final Rule of the Department of Veteran Affairs Standard Claims and Appeals Forms can be read here.
+The Intent to File acts as a “placeholder” that preserves the effective date for claims filed within one year.
+There are, however, some very important details about how this “placeholder” functions, especially when a veteran intends to file multiple claims.
+The details and full text of the Final Rule can be read here.

 An intent to file a claim can be submitted in one of the following three ways: